microbiome/microbiome/vignettes/vignette.md

 install_github("microbiome/microbiome") # Install the package
 ```

-### Loading the package

-Once the package has been installed, load it in R (also to test successful installation):
+Then load the package in R

 ```r